Greek police search Golden Dawn offices after man stabbed to death

 "(The accusers) are miserable and wretched not only because of their brazen lies and slander but because they are exploiting a tragic event for politicking, to win votes and to divide Greek society," Golden Dawn said in a statement.

-The government plans to sharpen the law defining what a criminal organization is, said Citizen Protection Minister Nikos Dendias.
+The government plans to sharpen the law defining what a criminal organisation is, said Citizen Protection Minister Nikos Dendias.

-"The abominable murder in Keratsini by an attacker sympathizing with Golden Dawn, according to his own statement, illustrates, in the clearest way, the intentions of neo-Nazism," Dendias said.
+"The abominable murder in Keratsini by an attacker sympathising with Golden Dawn, according to his own statement, illustrates, in the clearest way, the intentions of neo-Nazism," Dendias said.

 (Additional reporting and writing by Karolina Tagaris; Editing by Robin Pomeroy)